 BMW

-Not owned by Volkswagen.
-BMW Group owns BMW, MINI, and Rolls-Royce Motor Cars.
+BMW is not owned by Volkswagen Group.
+BMW Group operates independently and owns BMW, MINI and Rolls-Royce Motor Cars.

 Mercedes-Benz